bobbyl140/BungeeCordLyricChat/README.md

 You can set the chat format in `config.yml` if your server uses a chat formatting plugin.

-You can add sets of lyrics in `lyrics.yml` with &(x) color code support.
+You can add sets of lyrics in `lyrics.yml` with &(x) color/formatting code support.
 You can use a set by its name in the file.
 If a set is named "song1", then do `/lyrics song1`.

 The chat format can be reloaded with `/lyrics reload`.
 The `lyrics.yml` doesn't need reloading as the relevant set is loaded when the command is executed.